GeniusesGroup/memar-go/README.md

 - go build -ldflags "-X version=0.1"

 ## CLI - Command-Line Interface
-lib-cli is the command-line client for the some generator APIs implement in [lib-services](./lib-services/).
+lib-cli is the command-line client for the some generator APIs implement in [services](./services/).
 It provides simple access to all APIs functions to make a server, a GUI app & ....

 ### Make new project - Use git as version control
 - Make project folder and suggest use your domain name for it.
 - Make project version control by `git init`
 - Instead aboves you can clone exiting repo by `git clone ${repository path}`.
-- Add libgo to project as submodule by `git submodule add -b master https://github.com/GeniusesGroup/libgo`
-- Build lib-cli by `go build ./libgo/lib-cli`
+- Install lib-cli by `go install github.com/GeniusesGroup/libgo/libgo/`
-- Run lib-cli in a terminal by `./lib-cli`
+- Run lib-cli in a terminal by `libgo --desire-command`
 - Choose desire services to make needed files or other actions.

 ### APIs